JHudd435/nameCreator/README.md

 pip install nameCreator-0.9.0-py3-none-any.whl
 ```

-## Usage (Only applies when built from source, read the release that you use corresponding README for usage for that version)
+## Usage (Only applies when built from source, read the release's corresponding README for that version's usage)

 ### In python file
 ```python